 Ben Luippold is an assistant professor in the Accounting and Law division.

-He currently teaches managerial accounting in Babson’s core undergraduate integrated curriculum, entitled Organizing for Effective Management (OEM).
+He currently teaches managerial accounting in Babson’s core undergraduate integrated curriculum.

 Teaching in the integrated curriculum is particularly special for Professor Luippold, as he is an alumnus of Babson (BS 2001) and, therefore, is a product of its integrated curriculum.